jrjones/jrj-image-server/README.md

 network, with nodes across a massive global network.
 This means not only does your server have to serve fewer http requests, but your users get much faster, lower-latency response from an more geographically proximate edge server.

+Another use for the image server (and the reason I am updating it) is to make it easy to serve super-high resolution images to high-DPI displays like the iPad 3 and future devices without making your image workflow harder.
+You are still just creating one image and deciding the final output size in your HTML and JavaScript.

 Setting up CloudFront for use with jrj-image-server
 ===================================================